-OMFest-2014 series opens with “Global Spirit” concert 2:30 pm to 4:00 pm, Sunday, October 12, 2014, at St Mary Star of the Sea Church, 609 Pier View Way, Oceanside, CA. This musical event will offer liturgical dancers, and choral groups.
+OMFest-2014 series opened with “Global Spirit” concert 2:30 pm to 4:00 pm, Sunday, October 12, 2014, at St Mary Star of the Sea Church, 609 Pier View Way, Oceanside, CA. This musical event offered liturgical dancers, and choral groups.

-The Fest will continue with “Give Me That Old Time Religion” concert 1:00 pm to 3:00 pm, Sunday, October 19, 2014, at the historic 1st Christian Church, 204 S. Freeman St, Oceanside, CA. Through The Storm Gospel Chorus and Calvary Christian Youth Chorus will be featured with a special opening act.
+The Fest continued with “Give Me That Old Time Religion” concert 1:00 pm to 3:00 pm, Sunday, October 19, 2014, at the historic 1st Christian Church, 204 S. Freeman St, Oceanside, CA. Through The Storm Gospel Chorus and Calvary Christian Youth Chorus were featured with a special opening act.

-The festival will conclude with “Succulent Jazz” 3:00 pm to 5:00 pm, Sunday, October 26, 2014, sponsored by and held at Apotheque Spa, 322 N Cleveland St, Oceanside, CA. OMFest organizers are pleased to have Apotheque Spa, owned by Michelle Bartok, as a sponsor of this concert as this will be the perfect way to end the series of events: an afternoon jazz/blues concert featuring Adrienne Nims and Spirit Wind, outdoors in the Apotheque Gardens, with a lovely sea breeze.
-Wine and hor d’ouvres will be available.
+The festival concluded with “Succulent Jazz” 3:00 pm to 5:00 pm, Sunday, October 26, 2014, sponsored by and held at Apotheque Spa, 322 N Cleveland St, Oceanside, CA. OMFest organizers were pleased to have Apotheque Spa, owned by Michelle Bartok, as a sponsor of this concert as this was the perfect way to end the series of events: an afternoon jazz/blues concert featuring Adrienne Nims and Spirit Wind, outdoors in the Apotheque Gardens, with a lovely sea breeze.
+Wine and hor d’ouvres were available.

 $35.00 each general public for “Bond, Just Bond” Reception And OCAF Scholarship Gala, includes food, wines, and souvenir martini glass

 $15.00 each general admission, $12.00 seniors and military, $10.00 youth for “Old Time Religion” and “Succulent Jazz”